Vheissu/Kohana-Plugin-System/guide/Kohana-Plugin-System/plugins/create.md

 			return TRUE;
 		}

 If you don't have a need for one you'll just need to return true.
-If this returns anything lese than ```TRUE``` an exception will be thrown.
+If this returns anything else than ```TRUE``` an exception will be thrown.

 ## Registering events